joshuarmorrison/joshuarmorrison/README.md

 - 👋 Hi, I’m @joshuarmorrison
 - 👀 I’m interested in ...
 Software Development/ Software Engineering
-- 🌱 I’m currently learning ...
-I am currently a student at Boise CodeWorks learning Software Development
+- 🌱  I am currently a student at Boise CodeWorks learning Software Development
-- 💞️ I’m looking to collaborate on ... possible employment and furthering my knowledge
+- 💞️ I’m looking to collaborate on ... possible employment and furthering my knowledge of Software Development
 - 📫 How to reach me ... joshuarmorrison@gmail.com

 <!---